 - Look at the information in the last column, “Recipe Card/yield.”
 This tells you what you need to input in the recipe card to get the perfect amount of crust.

 - For miniature pies/tarts, the table will list how many of the mini desserts 1 batch will yield.
 Depending on the number of mini desserts you want to make, you can double or even triple the recipe to yield that many crusts.
-Use the customize button as described above, or the 1x / 2x / 3x boxes to the right of Ingredients header.
+Use the customize button as described above, or the 1x / 2x / 3x boxes under the Ingredients header.

 - Finally, because cheesecakes can be made with either a crust just on the bottom, or on the bottom and sides, both of those options are listed separately in the table.